oceanasterism/oceanasterism/README.md

   .

-<div align="center"> i do not care if you've come to take inspiration of my ponies without asking nor copy it idgaf
+<div align="center"> i do not care if you've come to take inspiration of my ponies without asking nor copy it idgaf just not the colors?

   .